Systemism

 $$ \Huge {{Salt \atop \downarrow} \atop Na^+ } {{\to \atop \ } \atop \to} {{taste \atop \uparrow} \atop signal} $$

-In synthesis the effect (or outcome) is generated under specific conditions.
+In synthesis, the effect (or outcome) is generated under specific conditions.
 Inventing technology can help society make progress.
 Such progress is bolstered further when an invention has a concrete implementation as a product.
 This facilitates exposure to the market, which initiates mechanisms of feedback that can improve the implementation.
-Accelerating progress is not just about getting products to market, it's also about providing conditions in which people can be inventive and supporting feedback mechanisms to assist optimisation.
+Accelerating progress is not just about getting products to market, it's also about creating conditions for invention and feedback.

 $$ \Huge {{Product \atop \uparrow} \atop Invent } {{\to \atop \ } \atop \to} {{Market \atop \downarrow} \atop Progress} $$